 - Stockbridge Road, Lowmead - Bridge Renewal at Ch 4.048km

-The Bindaree Road Bridge Upgrade is funded under the State Government’s Local Economic Recovery (LER) Program.
+The Bindaree Road Bridge Upgrade was funded under the State Government’s Local Economic Recovery (LER) Program.

-The other above-mentioned bridge renewal projects are jointly funded by the Federal Government’s Department of Infrastructure, Transport, Regional Development and Communications’ Bridges Renewal Program – Round 5 and Gladstone Regional Council.
+The other above-mentioned bridge renewal projects were jointly funded by the Federal Government’s Department of Infrastructure, Transport, Regional Development and Communications’ Bridges Renewal Program – Round 5 and Gladstone Regional Council.

 Why do these bridges need replacing?

 Deteriorating bridge conditions could increase risks of bridge failure, increase maintenance costs, and potentially lead to lengthy, unplanned bridge/road closures.
-These new bridges also open up the community road network to heavy vehicles as the current bridges have maximum load limits in place.
+Some of these new bridges also open up the community road network with some of the upgraded bridges able to support greater load limits.

 These bridge renewal/upgrade works are part of many upgrades and safety improvements to our region’s roads.

-Council appreciates your cooperation and patience while we work to provide you with an improved structure requiring reduced need for maintenance.
+Thank you for your cooperation and patience while we worked to provide improved structures with reduced need for maintenance.